BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/bossbattle.md

   - Print how much damage your attack does to the boss
   - Return the number of damage

 Define a function named hitPlayer that require one argument: playerHealth.
+Returns a number amount of damage.
   - Create a list/array of 7 enemyAttacks.
 For example, "Sneak Attack", "Roundhouse Kick", "Punchy Punch"
   - Randomly pick one of the enemyAttacks
   - Print a message that says which random attack the dragon uses.
 For example, "Dragon Uses Hair Whip" or "Dragon Uses Jump Scare"